-The tables in the attached paper provide a summary of the UK and EU positions in the future relationship negotiations, based on publicly available documents and statements
+The tables in this paper provide a summary of the UK and EU positions in the future relationship negotiations, based on their proposed draft treaty texts and other publicly available statements

 Download the full report

 The EU and UK agreed a Political Declaration (PD) setting out the framework for the future EU-UK relationship, alongside the Withdrawal Agreement (WA), on 17 October 2019.
 The October PD and WA revised the earlier PD and WA texts agreed by Theresa May’s Government and the EU in November 2018.
 The PD was a non-binding document but set out an initial set of joint commitments on the shape of the future EU-UK partnership.
 See Commons Library briefing paper CBP8714 Revisions to the Political Declaration on the framework for future EU-UK relations.

 The EU’s negotiating position was set out in the directives adopted by the Council of the EU on the 25 February.
 This was based largely on the proposed directives presented by the European Commission on 3 February, although there were some amendments following consideration by the Member States.
 The EU’s position on certain key principles for the negotiations was also clear from earlier statements by the President of the European Commission, Ursula von der Leyen, and chief negotiator Michel Barnier.
 Slides published by the Commission in January 2020, and materials published by the Commission to accompany the draft directives on 3 February, also provided more detail.